allpassportstamps/allpassportstamps.github.io/_posts/2025-04-25-Czech-Republic-Bohemia.md

 * Formerly areas of Bohemia, Moravia, and Silesia, then many centuries under the Austro-Hungarian Empire, before succeeding as Czechoslovakia in 1918.
 * One of the "Big 6" hockey countries; hockey is a point of political pride, like the 1998 Winter Olympics win over Russia in Nagano, Japan.
 A year prior to my visit in 2024, Czechs won the IIHF World Championship.
 * There's a large Vietnamese community; in the 1970s, Communist Vietnam sent many students to learn from European Communist countries.
 After the war, to repay the debt for aiding Vietnam, many indentured workers were sent to work in Czechoslovakia.
-* "Good day" is "Dobrý den" in Czech; Czech marionettes are famous (only behind Italians), and I am so happy to have one as a souvenir; Uses the Czech Koruna as currency despite being in the EU.
+* "Good day" is "Dobrý den" in Czech; Czech marionettes are famous (second only to Italian ones), and I am so happy to have one as a souvenir; Uses the Czech Koruna as currency despite being in the EU.
-* I was surprised by how much I enjoyed Czech food, like the goulash with bread dumplings, the duck with sauerkraut, the pork knuckle etc.
+* I was surprised by how much I enjoyed Czech food, like the goulash with bread dumplings, the duck with sauerkraut, and the pork knuckle.
+* Because of all the religious conflicts, present-day Czechs are about 70% atheist, some even filling in Pastafarian as their religion.

 ### Arriving in Prague